Sharing the Road (FFDL 37)

-- Protect yourself–reduce the risk of head injury by always wearing a helmet.
+- Protect yourself.
+Reduce the risk of head injury by always wearing a helmet.

-- Ride with traffic.
+- Ride in a safe lane position with traffic.

 Wear your helmet per manufacturer directions.

-Use hand signals before making turns or changing lanes to warn traffic around you.
-You do not have to keep your arm extended while completing the maneuver always have at least one hand on the handlebars to maintain control.
+- Use hand signals before making turns or changing lanes to warn traffic around you.
+You do not have to keep your arm extended while completing maneuvers; always have at least one hand on the handlebars to maintain control.

 - A front lamp emitting a white light visible from a distance of 300 feet.